Students With Identified Needs at CHOICE (TAG, ILP, IEP)

 Students who are on an Individualized Learning Plan (ILP) receive support though their regular Language Arts classes and may receive additional support as well.

-In CHOICE we believe that all students learn best with their peers; therefore, a full inclusion model is used to provide special education services.
+In CHOICE we believe that all students learn best with their peers; therefore, we strive for a full inclusion model used to provide special education services.
 The case manager and classroom teachers work together to support student needs.
-The case manager team-teaches some classes and consults with all CHOICE teachers on a regular basis.
+The case manager team-teaches some classes, or leads a support group, and consults with all CHOICE teachers on a regular basis.
 The reality of this focus program is that students with an Individualized Education Plan (IEP) may or may not have direct contact with the case manager during some school weeks due to field trips or a change in schedule.

 Federal law requires that reasonable accommodations be provided to permit the participation of children with disabilities in District programs.
 It does not, however, require focus programs such as CHOICE, to make fundamental alterations to the program to allow for participation of children with disabilities.
 Therefore, if a student with 15 or more hours of service on his or her IEP is selected through the Open Enrollment process, a staffing will be held to determine if there is a match between the student’s needs and the CHOICE program.